trevordevore/levure/framework/helpers/undo_manager/README.md

 end undoStoreMementos

-private command _StoreMementoToUndoCreateAction @pMementoA
+private command _StoreMementoToUndoCreateAction @xMementoA, pUndoing
-  # TODO: Add keys to pMementoA necessary to delete the content created
+  # TODO: Add keys to xMementoA necessary to delete the content created
 end _StoreMementoToUndoCreateAction

-private command _StoreMementoToUndoDeleteAction @pMementoA
+private command _StoreMementoToUndoDeleteAction @xMementoA, pUndoing
-  # TODO: Add keys to pMementoA that will be required to create the content that was deleted
+  # TODO: Add keys to xMementoA that will be required to create the content that was deleted
 end _StoreMementoToUndoDeleteAction

-private command _StoreMementoToUndoUpdateAction @pMementoA
+private command _StoreMementoToUndoUpdateAction @xMementoA, pUndoing
-  # TODO: Add keys to pMementoA that will allow the code to restore properties.
+  # TODO: Add keys to xMementoA that will allow the code to restore properties.
 end _StoreMementoToUndoUpdateAction

-command undoRestoreMementos pUndoStack, @pMementosA
+command undoRestoreMementos pUndoStack, @xMementosA
   # Lock screen so that all UI updates appear at once
   lock screen

   # Use the information in the mementos to reverse the action and update the UI.
-  repeat with i = 1 to the number of elements of pMementosA
+  repeat with i = 1 to the number of elements of xMementosA
-    switch pMementosA[i]["type"]
+    switch xMementosA[i]["type"]
       case "create"
         # Undo the create action
         ...